sciurius/vdirfloat/README.md

 done once per day, preferrable close after midnight.
 A cron task or equivalent can do that for you.

-`vdirfloat' is written in Perl and should run on virtually any system that supports Perl.
-It requires CPAN modules `Data::ICal' and `Data::ICal::DateTime'.
+`vdirfloat` is written in Perl and should run on virtually any system that supports Perl.
+It requires CPAN modules `Data::ICal` and `Data::ICal::DateTime`.